 We're a uni that values individual differences and diversity.
-We have a multicultural mix of people who’ve chosen to study here, as well as a wide range of ages – from school leavers to mature age students.
+We have a multicultural mix of people who’ve chosen to study here, as well as a wide range of ages – from school leavers to people returning to study.

-We also respect the Noongar people, the traditional custodians of the land on which our campuses are built, and we're committed to developing our Aboriginal and Torres Strait Islander students and staff.
+We also respect the Nyoongar people, the traditional custodians of the land on which our campuses are built, and we're committed to developing our Aboriginal and Torres Strait Islander students and staff.

 Learning advisors assist with developing your study skills and can answer study questions like:

 Peer mentors help new students build social and academic networks so they settle more quickly into uni life.

 Mentoring groups are led by later-year student volunteers who are trained mentors.

 ECU Careers & Leadership Services provides free, professional career counselling and job search support.
 They'll help you find employment and work experience opportunities while studying, as well as plan your transition from uni to working life.

 Student Equity, Diversity and Disability Service is a free, confidential service for students with a disability and/or medical condition, either permanent or temporary, and can help make uni life a better experience.

 Student Health Services provide general practitioner, nurse and allied health services to Joondalup and Mount Lawley-based students, including: